 Order management software also encourages communication with your customers so they can always stay updated on their shipments.
 This leads to higher retention rates and repeat purchases.

 Purchasing management software allows you to automate processes like reordering raw materials and components to reduce time spent on administrative tasks and focus on growing the business instead.

 Manufacturing supply chain management software

 Manufacturing supply chain management software helps you coordinate your production processes, identify bottlenecks, and maximise resources so that assemblies run seamlessly.
 Cloud manufacturing reduces production time while maintaining quality, and helps you deliver goods to customers on time.

 Supply chain metrics

-Identifying and managing supply chain risk is crucial to a business’ longevity.
-Companies should use real-time supply chain management software, and include supply chain risk management in their planning process.
+Identifying and managing supply chain risk is crucial to longevity.
+Businesses need to use real-time supply chain management software and incorporate supply chain risk management into their planning process.

 - Average lead time by supplier